Phala-Network/phat-contract-starter-kit/GETTING_STARTED.md

 </details>

-**Run local hardhat node and watch the requests that are pushed and see how the function transforms the data**
+**Run local hardhat node and watch the requests that are pushed and see how the Phat Contract transforms the data**

 First we will start a local hardhat node.